Area: | 2,800,000 m² |

 History

 The Salzgitter plant, which opened in 1970, was initially the production facility for the Volkswagen K70.
 Engine manufacturing started in the same year.
 From 1975, the factory concentrated on the manufacturing of engines and engine components.
-The Salzgitter plant celebrated its 50th anniversary in summer 2020.
+The Salzgitter plant celebrated the 50th year of its existence in summer 2020.